ezwang/IDT-Contest/README.md

 sudo -u postgres createuser -D -A -P "pmuser" sudo -u postgres createdb -O "pmuser" "pmdb"
 ```
 You will be prompted for a password for the new user.
-Make sure you remember this password, you will need to use it later.
+Make sure you remember this password; you will need to use it later.

 By default, you will not be able to login using password authentication.
-Add the following line to your `pg_hba.conf` file.
+Add the following line to the end of your `pg_hba.conf` file.
 ```
 host all all 127.0.0.1/32 md5
 ```